-The facts and the law of the case of each individual within the group will have to be similar.
-The issue of fact or law or both should be common to all the members of the class that can be appropriately determined in one action.
-The case of JPH Pretorius (representing 60,000 pensioners) versus Transnet and Others, where judgment was delivered on 31 July 2014, is a good example of a class action being certified and the 60,000 pensioners' claims being similar.
+The issues of fact or law or both should be sufficiently common to all the members of the class so that they can be appropriately determined in one action.
+The 2014 case of JPH Pretorius (representing 60,000 pensioners) vs Transnet and Others is a good example of a class action being certified and the 60,000 pensioners' claims being similar.
 The application for certification was brought in terms of section 38(c) of the Constitution by representatives of members of the Transnet Benefit Fund and Pension Fund.
-The representatives sought to compel Transnet to pay a debt of R80 billion dating from the establishment of Transnet.
+The representatives sought to compel Transnet to pay a legacy debt of R80 billion dating back to the establishment of Transnet, to the pension funds.
 These funds were to provide benefits to pensioners and beneficiaries and the failure to redeem the debt had adversely affected the rights of the members of the class.
 The applicants were drawn from the poorest within society, old-age pensioners and those in need of statutory social assistance and who had the least chance of vindicating their rights through the ordinary legal process.
 As individuals, they were unable to finance the legal action given their meagre income in the form of pension monies.
-What they had in common was that they were victims of bureaucratic misdirection and unlawful administrative methods.
+The common factor between the claimants was that they were "victims of official excess, bureaucratic misdirection and what they perceive as unlawful administrative methods".
 The certification was granted in the interest of justice.